+'''

 .25 unit

+DS206 Intermediate Contemporary Dance

+(Not offered 2018-19).

+.25 unit

+DS207 Intermediate Contemporary Dance

+(Not offered 2018-19).

+.25 unit

+DS208 Intermediate Contemporary Dance

+(Not offered 2018-19).

+.25 unit

 DS209 Dance Studio

+(Not offered 2018-19).

-.25 unit - Dobson, Riker
+.25 unit

 DS210 Dance Studio: Choreography/Performance

-Note on dance technique classes: Dance technique classes at Colorado College are developed to satisfy a wide range of student interest and expertise.
-Students who have never danced before will find that the Beginning Modern class is an appropriate level for them.
-This class will provide an introduction to various dance styles, improvisation, and expression in movement, while simultaneously developing an awareness and appreciation for anatomically correct
+Note on dance technique classes: Dance technique classes at Colorado College are developed to satisfy a wide range

+of student interest and expertise.
+Students who have never danced before will find that the Beginning Modern class is

+an appropriate level for them.
+This class will provide an introduction to various dance styles, improvisation, and

+expression in movement, while simultaneously developing an awareness and appreciation for anatomically correct

 movement technique.
-Beginning Ballet classes are recommended for students who have danced before and would like to continue in ballet, and for students who are taking more than one semester in dance.
-Improvisation classes are useful for students wishing to do work in choreography, or for students who are curious about spontaneous process.
+Beginning Ballet classes are recommended for students who have danced before and would like

+to continue in ballet, and for students who are taking more than one semester in dance.
+Improvisation classes are

+useful for students wishing to do work in choreography, or for students who are curious about spontaneous process.

 Improvisation is also open to music students who would like to work with improvisational forms.
-Tai chi classes are open to all students, and are particularly useful for athletes who need to develop strength, flexibility and mental concentration.
-Jazz classes are recommended for students who are interested in broadening their understanding of indigenous dance styles.
-Since students often come to Colorado College with more than a few years of dance training, we advise students to register for the class that they think is most appropriate to their level, with the understanding that the teacher may advise the student to change to a different class once the course is begun.
-(Not offered 2017-18).
+Tai chi classes are

+open to all students, and are particularly useful for athletes who need to develop strength, flexibility and mental

+concentration.
+Jazz classes are recommended for students who are interested in broadening their understanding of

+indigenous dance styles.
+Since students often come to Colorado College with more than a few years of dance training,

+we advise students to register for the class that they think is most appropriate to their level, with the understanding

+that the teacher may advise the student to change to a different class once the course is begun.
+(Not offered 2018-19).

 .25 unit

 DS213 Intermediate Ballet

 .25 unit - Mercer

 DS214 Intermediate Ballet

 .25 unit - Mercer

+'''

 DS215 Intermediate Ballet

-.25 unit - Mercer

 DS216 Intermediate Ballet

 .25 unit - Mercer

+.25 unit - Mercer

+.25 unit - Goudiaby

+.25 unit - Goudiaby

 DS218 West African Dance and Drumming

-.25 unit - Goudiaby

 DS219 West African Dance and Drumming

-.25 unit - Goudiaby
+'''

 DS223 Improvisation

 .25 unit - Womack

 DS224 Improvisation

-(Not offered 2017-18).

-.25 unit
+.25 unit - Lauther

 DS227 Bharata Natyam Dance

-(Not offered 2017-18).
+(Not offered 2018-19).

 .25 unit

 DS228 Bharata Natyam Dance

-(Not offered 2017-18).
+(Not offered 2018-19).

 .25 unit

 DS229 Balinese Dance

 .25 unit - Lasmawan

 DS230 Balinese Dance

 .25 unit - Lasmawan

 DS231 Hip Hop Dance

 .25 unit - Jules

 DS232 Hip Hop Dance

 .25 unit - Jules

 DS234 Capoeira

-(Not offered 2017-18).
+(Not offered 2018-19).

 .25 unit

 DS235 Capoeira

-(Not offered 2017-18).
+(Not offered 2018-19).

 .25 unit

 DS236 Samba

 .25 unit - DeJesus

 DS236 Samba

 .25 unit - DeJesus

 DS241 Somatic Practices:

 Two-block adjunct course. .25 units.
-A variable topic practice course that explores the mind-body connection and therapeutic dimensions through embodied practices.
+A variable topic practice course that explores the mind-body connection and

+therapeutic dimensions through embodied practices.
 Includes Yoga, Pilates, Gyrotonics, Feldenkrais, Tai Chi, Qigong.

-(Not offered 2017-18).
+(Not offered 2018-19).

 .25 unit

-DS242 Somatic Practices
+'''

 Two-block adjunct course. .25 units.
 A variable topic practice course that explores the mind-body connection and therapeutic dimensions through embodied practices.
 Includes Yoga, Pilates, Gyrotonics, Feldenkrais, Tai Chi, Qigong.

+384 of 431

+DS242 Somatic Practices

-(Not offered 2017-18).
+(Not offered 2018-19).

+'''

 .25 unit

+'''

 DS243 Somatic Practices

 Two-block adjunct course. .25 units.
 A variable topic practice course that explores the mind-body connection and therapeutic dimensions through embodied practices.
 Includes Yoga, Pilates, Gyrotonics, Feldenkrais, Tai Chi, Qigong.

+'''

-.25 unit
+.25 unit - Drossman

+'''

 DS244 Somatic Practices

 Two-block adjunct course. .25 units.
 A variable topic practice course that explores the mind-body connection and therapeutic dimensions through embodied practices.
 Includes Yoga, Pilates, Gyrotonics, Feldenkrais, Tai Chi, Qigong.

+'''

-.25 unit
+.25 unit - Womack

+'''

 DS245 Somatic Practices: